panzerdp/dmitripavlutin.com/content/posts/079-object-destructuring/index.md

 const identifierNested = expression.identifier.identifierNested;
 ```

 The level of nesting you can extract properties from is unlimited.
-If you want to extract properties from deep, all you have to do is add more nested curly braces:
+If you want to extract properties from deep, just add more nested curly braces:

 ```javascript
 const { propA: { propB: { propC: { .... } } } } = object;